Stochastic conformal flows in even dimensions: Applications and discussion

-\subsection{Liouville Quantum Gravity}
+\subsection{Liouville quantum gravity}

-Liouville conformal field theory (LCFT), also known as Liouville quantum gravity (LQG), is a canonical family of random fields which has been rigorously constructed for two-dimensional surfaces in \cite{DKRV16}, \cite{DRV16}, and \cite{GRV19}.
-A key feature of the result of \cite{DS22} is that under certain additional conditions, the flow constructed there has an LQG field as an invariant measure.
-In other words, the dynamic they analyze is a stochastic quantization of LQG.
+Liouville conformal field theory (LCFT), also known as Liouville quantum gravity (LQG), is a canonical family of random Riemannian metrics which has been rigorously constructed for two-dimensional surfaces in \cite{DKRV16}, \cite{DRV16}, and \cite{GRV19}.
+A key feature of the result of \cite{DS22} is that under certain additional conditions, the flow constructed there has an LQG measure as an invariant measure.
+In other words, the dynamic they analyze is a stochastic quantization of LQG in the sense of Parisi and Wu (\cite{ParisiWu}).

-More recently, \cite{DHKS} constructed analogous measures on certain even-dimensional manifolds.
+More recently, \cite{DHKS} constructed analogous measures on a class of even-dimensional manifolds.
 In our notation, they consider adjusted Polyakov-Liouville measures of the form